Set up judge profiles (advanced)

 | **VR** | Records video of routines through the app |

 You need at least a D1 and one E judge on every apparatus to produce a score.
-For smaller meets where you're short on judges, the S1 role is your best friend.
-A supervisor can enter scores for any position, so one person can cover the whole panel if needed.

 ## Good to know